 Sir John's son, Thomas H. (or T. Harry) and Joshua Dalton, an investor, joined the brewery as partners and all looked bright until February 1879 when fire gutted the new building.
-The fire, which appeared at one point to be under control, set off a terrific explosion (probably caused by malt several days later.
+The fire, which appeared at one point to be under control, set off a terrific explosion (probably caused by malt dust) that opened up the center of the building and restarted the flames.
+Despite the explosion, the building's walls were still sound and the brewery was rebuilt (Figure 6).
+However, as a result of directing firefighting efforts in the frigid February temperature, William fell victim to pneumonia and died several days later.
 The company rebounded after the fire with the help of investment from outside the family and with T. H. remaining as manager.
 (After only a few years as a partner, Joshua Dalton died in 1882.)